bparanj/crystal/electronics/experiments/queue/capacitor-parallel.md

 What happens when capacitor is connected in parallel?

 When capacitors are connected in parallel, their total or equivalent capacitance increases.
-This setup impacts the circuit’s behavior in several important ways:
+This setup impacts the circuit’s behavior in several ways:

 Here’s how to design an experiment in Tinkercad to demonstrate the behavior of two capacitors connected in parallel.